 The Mashup Application Programming Interface (API) provides a way to access data stored in the Mikulski Archive for Space Telescopes (MAST) through a programming language of the user's choice.
 It does this by translating customized URL requests into database queries, which allows the user to create scripts designed to assemble specific query parameters and to send those queries in batches.

 Beyond simple queries, the MAST API is able to extend much of the functionality of the MAST web portal to a programming environment.
 This includes the ability to perform cross-matching searches with various data catalogs, cone searches of a specific target location, table filtering based on specific columns, and target name resolution.
-For detailed service descriptions, instructions, and examples of this API in use, please refer to the Mashup API page.
-This page also includes a Jupyter notebook for a customizable example of a Python MAST data search and retrieval.
+For detailed service descriptions, instructions, and examples of this API in use with Python, please refer to the Mashup API page.
+This page also includes a Jupyter notebook-style example of a Python MAST data search and retrieval.

 The NASA Astronomical Virtual Observatories (NAVO) program aims to provide access to data stored in some of NASA’s largest archives by creating a standardized interface for submitting queries across multiple datasets.
 These archives include MAST along with the High-Energy Astrophysics Science Archive Research Center (HEASARC), the Infrared Science Archive (IRSA), and the NASA Extragalactic Database (NED).